Notice to Appear in Tampa, FL

-- The accused says that he or she will NOT sign the Notice to Appear.
+- The accused says that they will NOT sign the Notice to Appear.

-- The arresting officer is concerned that if he or she lets the accused go free, he or she will hurt themselves or someone else.
+- The arresting officer is concerned that they will hurt themselves or someone else.

-- The accused does not have the ties to the jurisdiction to ensure that he or she will appear in court.
+- The accused does not have the ties to the jurisdiction to ensure that they will appear in court.

-- There is sufficient reason to believe that the accused will ignore the Notice to Appear, or that they are a “flight risk.”
+- There is sufficient reason to believe that the accused will ignore the Notice to Appear.

 When the Person Is Arrested

-If any of the above exceptions apply, the law enforcement officer will most likely arrest the individual and from there, the accused will be taken down to the station for booking.
-But just because someone is delivered to the booking officer, it doesn’t mean they’ll be jailed.
+If any exceptions apply, the law enforcement officer will most likely arrest the individual.
+From there, the accused will be taken down to the station for booking.
+However, just because someone is delivered to the booking officer doesn’t mean they’ll be jailed.

-Once the accused arrives at police headquarters, the booking officer will offer a fresh set of eyes on the case.
-If the booking officer believes that incarceration is unnecessary and that the accused is not a flight risk, the booking officer has the authority to issue a Notice to Appear at the station instead of continuing the process of jailing the person.
+Once the accused arrives at police headquarters, the booking officer will put a fresh set of eyes on the case.
+Suppose the booking officer believes that incarceration is unnecessary and that the accused is not a flight risk.
+In that case, the booking officer has the authority to issue a Notice to Appear at the station instead of continuing the process of jailing the person.

-A booking officer will not issue a Notice to Appear until after he or she has conducted a reasonable investigation into the accused, including:
+A booking officer will not issue a Notice to Appear until they've conducted an investigation into the accused, including:

-- Residential address and how long he or she has lived in the community
+- Residential address and how long they have lived in the community

-- Family connections in the community (family ties are a positive)
+- Family connections in the community (family ties are positive)

 - Employment status and history